For questions or to reserve:

 Day 7: Tracy Arm Fjord

 Today experience Tracy Arm, a narrow fjord that winds through towering mountains and massive glaciers.
 Witness the “calving” of glaciers as gigantic chunks of ice break and crash into the water.
 Watch for harbor seals that often dot the ice floes and mountain goats on nearby perches.
-In the afternoon, (with conditions permitting), glide through and discover coves or bays by kayak or skiff, soaking in the splendor of some of the most untouched wilderness in the world.
+In the afternoon, (with conditions permitting), glide through and discover coves or bays by skiff, soaking in the splendor of some of the most untouched wilderness in the world.
 Recount your trip highlights with fellow travelers tonight during a Captain's Farewell Dinner.

 Overnight: Chichagof Dream (B,L,D)

-Day 8: Auke Bay / Juneau – Disembarkation / Depart Juneau
+Day 8: Auke Bay | Juneau – Disembarkation | Depart Juneau

 Disembark this morning after breakfast and take your complimentary shuttle to the airport for your flight home or to your accommodation if you reserved a post-night in Juneau.
 (B)